MarkusTelser/dotfiles/README.md

+# myvim

-This are my personal settings for vim in .vimrc and my personal theme, which I stole and update.
+These are my personal settings for nvim, which I stole and modified.
+NOT backwards compatible with vim.
+Feel free to copy them for yourself.